Jiefei Mao

 Conferences

-The factors influencing biochar hydrophobicity and its association with water repellency of biochar-added soil, the First International Conference on Biochar Research and Application, Shenyang, China, 09.
+The factors influencing biochar hydrophobicity and its association with water repellency of biochar-added soil, the 1st International Conference on Biochar Research and Application, Shenyang, China, 09.
 2019 (Oral Presentation)

 Understanding the mechanism of soil water repellency at nanoscale, the 256th American Chemical Society National Meeting, Boston, U.S.A, 08.
 2018 (Oral Presentation)